I've stumbled into a whole new paradigm in my coaching that's becoming a significant focus for me, especially after moving to Colorado:

 "We got right at the fear that's been killing us for years."

-"The accountability and sound board for both of us was huge!"
+"The accountability and soundboard for both of us were huge!"

 "I know we will look back at this moment as pivotal in our lives."

 “If you’re going to have a successful marriage, this is a journey you need to take together."

 1. Stuck in Neutral

 They aren't going anywhere...
 That may be together or individually.
 They don't feel a vision or the sense of forwarding movement or momentum that drew them together.